-Fellow Larabar fans: I've discovered a raw-er, superfoodier, organic version of those simple fruit-and-nut treats: Navitas Naturals Power Snacks
+Fellow Larabar fans: I've discovered a raw-er, superfoodier, organic version of those simple fruit-and-nut treats: Navitas Naturals Power Snacks.

 The Citrus Chia's my favorite.
 It has a complex fruity taste from maca, apricots, oranges, raisins, and dates — which is combined with creamy cashew and coconutty goodness plus the crunch of chia and sesame seeds.

 But I loved the Cacao Goji too, which tastes like a rich raw brownie and appeals to the chocoholic side of me — especially since the snack doesn't taste too much like goji berries, which I'm not a huge fan of.
-The snacks are made with goji powder instead of chunks of the goji berry — a choice that effectively masks the goji taste while retaining the superfruit's health benefits.
+The snacks are made with goji powder instead of chunks of the goji berry, a choice that effectively masks the goji taste while retaining the superfruit's health benefits.

-A Blueberry Hemp flavor is supposed to launch later this year, but for now, you'll need to content yourself with Citrus Chia and Cacao Goji.
+A blueberry hemp flavor is supposed to launch later this year, but for now, you'll need to content yourself with Citrus Chia and Cacao Goji.
 I recommend enjoying them with a lot of water — since those chia seeds will soak it up and keep you full for a good long time.
-An 8-ounce pouch costs $8.99 at Whole Foods and other natural food stores, as well as online at Nativas Naturals web store
+An 8-ounce pouch costs $8.99 at Whole Foods and other natural food stores, as well as online at Nativas Naturals web store.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.